 Winning on Reducing Food Waste Federal Interagency Strategy

 The Winning on Reducing Food Waste Federal Interagency Strategy prioritizes action areas to reduce food loss and waste.
-As related activities and projects are completed through 2020, EPA, USDA, and FDA will add to and build upon the framework to show progress.
-This strategy was last updated April 9, 2019.
+As related activities and projects are completed through 2020, EPA, USDA, and FDA will continue to add to and build upon the framework to show progress.
+This strategy was last updated May 27, 2020.

 View a PDF version of the April 9, 2019 strategy.